compilit/ssimpl/docs/concepts.md

 This endpoint MUST respond with either a 200 OK or a 401 UNAUTHENTICATED

-- 200 OK: the tokens' signature matches the provided DID
+- 200 OK: the tokens' signature matches the provided DID & the 'attenuations' array contains a with/can pair matching the current domain and action.
 - 401 UNAUTHENTICATED: the tokens' signature does not match the provided DID.
 The DID will be in the 'claims' array of the UCAN token.
 Or the DID does not match the specified public key.